nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 <img src="/images/video/session-dashboard-screenshot-2x.png" alt="Search for sessions with the session dashboard" style="width:70%;">

 Before diving into the detailed info about a session, you first need to find the session.
-The best way to do this is to log the session ID of each session created in your app for easy debugging.
+The best way to do this is to log the session ID of each session created in your app to help with debugging.

 However, if you do not know the ID of the session, you can use the [Session Dashboard](https://tokbox.com/developer/tools/inspector) to view recently active sessions as well as recently inspected sessions.